kensuke0529/Food-Delivery-App-Sales-Analysis-Project/README.md

 ## Overview

 Delivr is a fictional food delivery startup created for practice purposes.
 This project is designed to help users enhance their SQL skills by working with a simulated real-world scenario.
 The dataset used in this project is sourced from DataCamp and serves as an educational tool to explore database management, querying, and analysis.

+Through the analysis, I analyzed weekly revenue and profit, profit for each meal, day of the week profit, retention rate and ARPU (average revenue per user) as KPIs to determine trends and performance.
 - [View code in Jupyter Notebook](https://github.com/kensuke0529/delivery_analysis/blob/main/csv_file/visualization.ipynb)

 ## Languages and Tools